 The carbon dioxide in the atmosphere produces a greenhouse effect.
 So effectively, for the last million years at least our Earth has had a sheet of glass covering us and keeping things nice and comfortable, and the weather systems STABLE.

-Reducing emissions is a big joke.
-It's just slowing the rate we double glaze the other half of the planet.
+Concentrating on "Emission Reductions" is a callous red herring to protect the agrochemical industries.
+At best it's just slowing the rate we double glaze the other half of the planet.

 So first; we have to remove the current excess; and second we stop putting more back in.